inventaire/inventaire-wiki/Statuts.md

 - Information systems consultance and contracting
 - Training and formation

-General accounting is published yearly including the association income statement and balance sheet.
+General accounting is published yearly including the association incomes statement and balance sheet.

 The Conseil Collegial is collectivly responsible of the general accounting.
 The association can contract accountant services.